Financial Emergencies Happen!

 That Time The Power Company Mistakenly Billed You

-Nelson Mandela has received an apology after South Africa mistakenly sent him a notice for non-payment of his power bill.
+Nelson Mandela received an apology after South Africa mistakenly sent him a notice for non-payment of his power bill.
 The amount due was a staggering $660 US, but the notice was meant for a different home.
 Mandela, aged 95, is actually recovering in a hospital from a lung infection and has not been home for the past two months.
-Apparently the company makes this mistake frequently but felt the need to issue an apology after the embarrassing mistake about the President’s account.
+The company makes this mistake frequently but felt the need to issue an apology after the embarrassing mistake about the President’s account.

 The Lesson